Australia's weather bureau sees increased cyclone risk

-SYDNEY An above-average number of cyclones is likely for Australia's tropical north in coming months, the country's weather bureau said on Monday, potentially hitting exports.
+SYDNEY (Reuters) - An above-average number of cyclones is likely for Australia's tropical north in coming months, the country's weather bureau said on Monday, potentially hitting exports.

 Previous cyclones in Australia have wrought havoc on ports, mines and crops, driving price spikes in commodities from iron ore to coal and sugar.